masterschool-weiterbildung/ai_project/README.md

 ##### - Database: PostgreSQL
 ##### - AI: Generative AI models ChatGPT for report generation
 ##### - Security: OAuth2 for authentication
+🟢 **Note:** 🟢 Technical Disclaimer: The API key implementation and format are derived from the official documentation.
+Please refer to the documentation for accuracy and updates. https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/

 ## What is the process flow of Patient Handoffs?
 ### Step 1: Trigger Handoff Process: